tiernanmartin/NeighborhoodChangeTypology-bookdown/00-bookdown/NeighborhoodChangeTypology-report.utf8.md

 The goal of this project is to provide a consistent description of gentrification so that community leaders and policy makers can design effective intervention strategies.
 The project adopts Dr. Bates’ neighborhood change typology framework (with modifications) and it also includes her “Policy Toolkit” to guide discussions about which tools and strategies to evaluate for the COO communities.
 As Bates states, the decisions about which tools to use and how to prioritize scarce public resources are inherently political and therefore must be made in partnership with the most impacted communities [@bates_gentrification_2013, p.56].

-Prescriptive policy recommendations for specific communties are beyond the scope of this project but the following tables, when paired with the typology results, may be useful in assessing appropriate policy alternatives.
+Prescriptive policy recommendations for specific communities are beyond the scope of this project but the following tables, when paired with the typology results, may be useful in assessing appropriate policy alternatives.

 Please note that the following tables are direct transcriptions from @bates_gentrification_2013:

 #### 1. Plan for inclusive, equitable development {-}
-preserve7ac4ecaf3d0d2312
+preserved443e17e416f93b5

 #### 2. Increase/preserve opportunities for affordable housing {-}
 ##### 2.1 Generate revenue for housing programs {-}
-preserve92246e2b86569823
+preserveb31c343fe93275b2

 ##### 2.2 Create new affordable housing {-}
-preserve7d7a9e48783c268f
+preserved8bf0b74918a0222

 ##### 2.3 Preserve affordable housing {-}
-preservee18a2baebd2bc199
+preserveb39128f8bc6bba9f

 #### Final word on inclusive policy-making {-}